-Over recent years, special schools have increasingly admitted children with a greater complexity of need.
-Spaces within special schools are limited, and children who previously had been admitted to special schools will now need supporting in mainstream setting.
+Over recent years, the needs of pupils admitted to special schools have become more complex.
+Spaces within special schools are limited, and children who previously had been admitted to special schools will now need supporting in mainstream settings.
 The BUCKS SEND Education Sufficiency Strategy 2022-27 suggests 42% of pupils with an EHC are being educated within mainstream settings, and forecasting predicts additional 745 pupils with EHCPs will be accommodated within mainstream schools by 2026.

 Chiltern Wood Special School caters for 205 pupils with severe, complex or profound learning needs.
 Our pupils have a broad range of needs including: global developmental delay, Down’s syndrome, autism spectrum condition, sensory processing disorders and speech, language and communication needs.

 We believe strongly in creating lasting partnerships with our local mainstream colleagues in order to share good practice, develop knowledge of SEND needs, and improve school SEND processes.
 Our highly specialist teachers and leaders are uniquely placed to offer support to teaching assistants, teachers, SENCOs, and parents.